 Going through the interview process

-Some companies depending on the size will fly you in for an interview, smaller companies won’t so don’t expect it unless you work in a fairly skilled high paying niche.
+Some international companies depending on the size will cover some basic travel costs, smaller companies are less likely to if you are applying for a local contract.
+So, don’t expect it unless you work in a fairly skilled high paying niche and its an international company.

 If you do go for an interview, don’t put all your eggs in one basket.
 Line up as many interviews as you can before you go and brush up on any local customs, norms and dress codes.